SOUTH AFRICA IS OPEN FOR BUSINESS – STRENGTHENING BUSINESS TIES BETWEEN SOUTH AFRICA AND KENYA - Paul Mashatile TG

-SOUTH AFRICA IS OPEN OF BUSINESS – STRENGTHENING BUSINESS TIES BETWEEN SOUTH AFRICA AND KENYA: An extract from a speech delivered by the ANC Treasurer General, Paul Mashatile, on the occasion of the South Africa-Kenya Business Webinar.
+SOUTH AFRICA IS OPEN FOR BUSINESS – STRENGTHENING BUSINESS TIES BETWEEN SOUTH AFRICA AND KENYA: An extract from a speech delivered by the ANC Treasurer General, Paul Mashatile, on the occasion of the South Africa-Kenya Business Webinar.

 This South Africa-Kenya Business Webinar will go a long way in strengthening trade and investment between South Africa and Kenya.
 It draws particular significance in the context of the African Continental Free Trade Area Agreement recently finalized by countries on our continent.

 This Agreement will create the world’s largest single market; encompassing 55 countries with a combined population of 1.2 billion people, and a collective GDP of USD 3.2 trillion.